davidstump/SwiftPhoenixClient/Example/Pods/Starscream/README.md

 It's Objective-C counter part can be found here: [Jetfire](https://github.com/acmacalister/jetfire)

-This is written Swift 2.0 (the latest).
-If you need older legecy support checkout the Swift-1.2 branch [here](https://github.com/daltoniam/Starscream/tree/swift-1.2).

 ## Features

 - Conforms to all of the base [Autobahn test suite](http://autobahn.ws/testsuite/).
 - Nonblocking.
 Everything happens in the background, thanks to GCD.
-- Simple delegate pattern design.
 - TLS/WSS support.
 - Simple concise codebase at just a few hundred LOC.